renovatebot/renovate/docs/usage/configuration-options.md

 ```

 The above would mean Renovate would not include files matching the above glob pattern in the commit, even if it thinks they should be updated.

+## expandCodeownersGroups

+If configured, Renovate will expand the configured code owner groups into a full list of group members and assign them individually.
+This is particularly useful when combined with `assigneesSampleSize` and `assigneesFromCodeOwners`, so that only a subset of the Codeowners are assigned instead of the whole group.

 ## extends